 At first, it seems impossible, but on closer inspection, we often find that we can rationalise our library.
 These are some of the questions that we ask ourselves and hopefully they’ll help you too:

-Would I reread this book?
+Will I reread this book?

-Have I read this book at all?
+Have I ever read this book?

-If you still haven’t got around to picking a title up, then give yourself a deadline of say – three months to finish it.
-If it still doesn’t hit the mark, then maybe it’s time to pass it on.
+If you still haven’t got around to picking a title up, then give yourself a realistic deadline to finish it.
+I’d suggest at least three months and up to a year.
+Store the title in a prominent place and set reminders.
+If you don’t read it by the alloted time, then maybe it’s time to pass it on.